Dominican Republic Holidays

 - Good Friday: This religious holiday honors the death of Jesus, which is always on a Friday.
 Its date varies according to the year between March 20 and April 23.

-- Labor Day: On May 1, International Labor Day, and is one of those days that can be transferred.
+- Labor Day: On May 1, it is International Labor Day, and it is one of those days that can be transferred.
 This year, it will be commemorated on May 4.

 - Corpus Christi Day: The solemnity of the body and blood of Christ, or Corpus Christi, is always celebrated on a Thursday equivalent to 60 days after Easter Sunday.
 Therefore, it cannot be changed.

 - Restoration Day: On August 16, 1863, Dominicans fought against Spanish annexation, achieving the restoration (in other words, their freedom again).
 Every August 16, the Dominican Republic celebrates another year of that restoration.
 This day is transferable, although this year it is already on a Sunday.